SPECIAL PRE-ORDER DEALS

 Experience the warm hospitality, French American and European wines and beautiful views of the Cascade Mountain range, located in Terrebonne, Oregon.
 We welcome guests daily for an array of food and wine pairing experiences, hosted at Faith Hope and Charity Vineyards.

 After retiring and finding themselves with 312 acres of agricultural land, Roger and Cindy Grossmann embarked on the adventure of a lifetime.
-What crop could they plant on this farm that would combine Central Oregon’s tourism with the beautiful agricultural land in Terrebonne (the French word for Good Earth) at the base of the beautiful Cascade Mountain Range, specifically the Three Sisters, and our namesake: Faith, Hope, and Charity?
+What crop could they plant on this farm that would combine Central Oregon’s tourism with the beautiful agricultural land in Terrebonne (the French word for Good Earth) at the base of the beautiful Cascade Mountain Range, specifically the Three Sisters, which is our namesake: Faith Hope & Charity?